Power-BI-Solutions/Headcount-Reconciliation/README.md

 ### Set Up

-To simplify data extraction, we set up a folder for already mentioned Excel documents we receive regularly.
+To simplify data extraction, we set up a folder for already mentioned Excel documents.
+We load data from folder to Power BI by following those steps: